Edward A. Bouchet Graduate Honor Society

 Current curriculum vitae or résumé

-Student nominees must attach a current curriculum vitae (C.V.) or résumé to their BGHS online self-nomination form before submitting it.
+Student nominees must attach a current curriculum vitae (C.V.) or résumé to their BGHS online self-nomination form which highlights relevant academic and professional experiences.
+Highlight any work/research experience, research achievements (including publications, thesis/dissertation, journal or conference papers and presentations), honors/awards, and professional organizations/affiliations.

 Unofficial copy of Howard transcript

-Student nominees must include as part of their BGHS online self-nomination form five (5) short statements (limit to 200 words each) that describe how they embody Dr. Edward Bouchet’s legacy through each of the five (5) BGHS core values of scholarship, leadership, character, service, and advocacy (including any experience mentoring students or experience with initiatives that aim to expand access to higher education).
+Student nominees should include as part of their BGHS online self-nomination form a personal statement of no more than 1000 words describing how they embody Dr. Edward Alexander Bouchet's legacy through the five (5) core values of the BGHS: scholarship, leadership, character, service, and advocacy.
+Additionally, nominees should share any experiences mentoring students or contributing to initiatives aimed at expanding access to higher education.

-Student nominees must include as part of their BGHS online self-nomination form a short essay response (limit to 250 words) to the question: What are your current and future professional goals, and how do you anticipate you will contribute to the Bouchet Graduate Honor Society?
+Student nominees must include as part of their BGHS online self-nomination form a short essay response of no more than 400 words describing their professional goals, highlighting their alignment with the BGHS mission, and outlining how they anticipate they will actively contribute to and benefit from the Bouchet Graduate Honor Society (BGHS).

 Short dissertation abstract (300 words max)

-Student nominees must include as part of their BGHS online self-nomination form a short abstract of their dissertation research project (limit to 300 words), including purpose, background, methods, results (or preliminary results), and conclusions (or preliminary conclusions).
+Student nominees must include as part of their BGHS online self-nomination form a short abstract of their dissertation research project (limit to 300 words).
+This abstract should include a discussion of the research purpose, background, methods, results (or preliminary results), and conclusions (or preliminary conclusions).

 Biographical sketch (250 words max)

 Student nominees must attach a short biographical sketch (limit to 250 words, Times New Roman, 11pt font, single-spaced) to their BGHS online self-nomination form before submitting it.
 The format for the biographical sketch should include boldface for the student’s name and italic lettering for the field of study.
 The biographical sketch should be written in the third person and should only include a description of the student’s dissertation research, publications, and awards.
-The nominee should not have personal non-academic information, like hobbies and interests.
+The nominee should not have personal non-academic information, like hobbies and interests, unless specifically relevant to a nominee's contribution to the BGHS.

 Sample biographical sketch: